Myr-g/Collaborative_Story_Server/README.md

 JOIN <username>           - Registers your username with the server

-SESSION CREATE <name> <genre|RANDOM>    - Creates a new collaborative writing session witht the chosen genre
+SESSION CREATE (name) (genre)    - Creates a new collaborative writing session witht the chosen genre

-SESSION JOIN <name>       - Joins an existing session
+SESSION JOIN (name)       - Joins an existing session

 LIST SESSIONS             - Lists all active sessions